llwor94/eastside-swim-school/pages/services.md

 ## Pool Rental

 We make our pool available to rent for special events.
-Our price is a $15/hr lifeguard fee (per lifeguard) plus $100/hr for the facility.
-For every twenty people at your event you will need one lifeguard.
-Contact us at 425-248-0908 to make an appointment.
+Contact us at 425-248-0908 for more information.

 ## Birthday Party Pool Rentals

-Saturdays 9:00am-11:00am, 4:00pm-6:00pm
+Saturdays  4:00pm-6:00pm

 Sundays 4:00pm-6:00pm